 I know this isn’t a ground-breaking plan.
 Many, many writers want — or have achieved — the same thing.
 So there’s competition.
 But I think I can stack up my writing and wordsmith skills and talents with anyone and not feel too lacking.
 In fact, I read some stories these days and easily see how I would have written a better story.

 My motivation to create new opportunities in the coming year has been recently growing.
 After I relocated from one side of Colorado to the other four years ago, I was driven to see my career move in different directions.
 In several areas, though, I underestimated the competition and — at least in my mind — bias against those beyond a certain age by companies and industries.
 So I returned to what I do best and decided to see if I could make freelancing a solid career move.

 The apprehension comes from the unknown of how much I will have to pay in taxes owed.
-As an independent contractor, I haven’t paid any taxes on the money I made this year.
-In the few years previous to 2018, I worked full-time for a while, so did pay taxes on that money and managed to get by fine.
+As an independent contractor, I don’t pay taxes on the money I made this year like I did working fulltime.
 This year, I set aside what I think might be a fair amount to cover what I will owe, but it’s a different situation than I’m used to in my career.

-I recall reading some advice that contractors should pay estimated taxes each quarter of the year, but was a little unsure if that had been necessary.
+I recall reading some advice that contractors should pay estimated taxes each quarter of the year, but was a little unsure if that was really necessary.
 I made it a goal to set aside a few checks each quarter, so hopefully won’t be hit with a huge amount to come up with after I finish the paperwork.

 Overall, though, I’d say I’m on good footing and ready to start climbing higher.
 My goal is to take solid steps toward more stable income and potentially a full-time, remote, writing position.
 I appreciate all the clients I have now for their support and encouragement.
 I look forward to continuing to work with them as long as possible.